peteroupc/classic-wallpaper/README.md

 > **Notes:**
 >
 > 1. If a wallpaper image is _monochrome_, then a _grayscale_ version of the image is preferred, since then the image could be color shifted and then adapted to have the colors of any limited-color palette by known [dithering techniques](https://bisqwit.iki.fi/story/howto/dither/jy/) or print-simulating _halftoning techniques_.
 Dithering scatters an image's pixels in a limited-color palette to simulate colors outside that palette.
 For an example, see the `patternDither` method in _desktopwallpaper.py_.  (_Grayscale_ means having colors limited to gray tones, black, and white.  _Monochrome_ means the image is grayscale or its colors are of the same hue and the same chroma or "saturation".)
 If the automatic adaptation to a particular color palette (such as black and white, or the three VGA gray tones, or the full VGA palette; see below) leads to an unsatisfactory appearance, then a version optimized for that palette can be supplied.
 > 2. Photographic images are not within the scope of this challenge.
-Indeed, if the image has more than 256 colors and otherwise meets the requirements above, it can be adapted to have the colors of a limited-color palette (such as the VGA palette, the "safety palette" [^7], or a 236- or 256-color palette) by dithering techniques, where the image can be converted to a grayscale image, color shifted, or both before adapting it this way.
+Other tileable wallpapers employing more than 256 colors and otherwise satisfying the requirements above are acceptable, though not preferable.
+Indeed, if the image has more than 256 colors and otherwise meets those requirements, it can be adapted to have the colors of a limited-color palette (see the "Color Palettes" section below) by dithering techniques, where the image can be converted to a grayscale image, color shifted, or both before adapting it this way.
 And, if the image is not tileable, the _desktopwallpaper.py_ has an `argyle` method that generates a tileable wallpaper image from two images of the same size, neither of which need be tileable.
 > 3. An unusual form of wallpaper results from layering a tileable foreground over a nontileable (abstract) background, where the foreground has transparent pixels and wraps around the edges.
 An example of this technique is shown in the wallpaper file `RIBBONS.BMP`, which was distributed with Microsoft Windows 3.0.
-> 4. One example of tileable noise can be generated using the "[diamond-square algorithm](https://en.wikipedia.org/wiki/Diamond-square_algorithm)", which is not yet implemented on this repository.
+> 4. One example of tileable noise can be generated using the "[diamond-square algorithm](https://en.wikipedia.org/wiki/Diamond-square_algorithm)".

 ## Color Palettes